cicyfan/cs-gy-6613-spring-2020/content/docs/lectures/drl-i/mdp/_index.md

 With the substitution we can write the state-value function as,

+{{<hint danger>}}
 $$v_\pi(s) = \sum_{a \in \mathcal A} \pi(a|s) \left( \mathcal R_s^a + \gamma \sum_{s^\prime \in \mathcal S} \mathcal{P}^a_{ss^\prime} v_\pi(s^\prime) \right)$$
+{{</hint>}}

 As we will see in a separate chapter, this equation is going to be used to iteratively calculate the converged value function of each state given an MDP and a policy.
 The equation is referred to as the _Bellman expectation backup_ - it took its name from the previously shown tree like structure where we use state value functions from the leaf modes $s^\prime$ to the root node.

 ### Solving the MDP

-Now that we can calculate the value functions efficiently via the Bellman expectation recursions, we can now solve the MDP which requires to calculate the action-value function and maximizing it over all possible policies.
-The _optimal_ state-value function and _optimal_ action value function are given by definition,
+Now that we can calculate the value functions efficiently via the Bellman expectation recursions, we can now solve the MDP which requires maximize either of the two functions over all possible policies.
+The _optimal_ state-value function and _optimal_ action-value function are given by definition,

 $$v_*(s) = \max_\pi v_\pi(s)$$
 $$q_*(s,a) = \max_\pi q_\pi(s,a)$$

-If we can calculate $q_*(s,a)$ we have found the best possible action in each state of the environment - in other words we can now obtain the _optimal deterministic policy_ by maximizing over $q_*(s,a)$
+If we can calculate $q_*(s,a)$ we have found the best possible action in each state of the environment.
+In other words we can now obtain the _optimal deterministic policy_ by maximizing over $q_*(s,a)$ - mathematically this can be expressed as,

 $$\pi_*(a|s) = \begin{cases}1 & \text{if }\ a = \argmax_{a \in \mathcal A} q_*(s,a), \\\\
 0 & \text{otherwise}\end{cases}$$

-So the question becomes how to calculate the optimal value functions.
+So the problem now becomes how to calculate the optimal value functions.
 We return to the tree structures that helped us understand the interdependencies between the two and this time we look at the optimal equivalents.

 ![optimal-state-value-tree](images/optimal-state-value-tree.png#center)
 *Actions can be taken from that state $s$ according to the policy $\pi_*$*

-Following similar reasoning as in the Bellman expectation equation where we calculated the value of state $s$ as an average of the values that can be claimed by taking all possible actions, now we replace the average with the max.
+Following similar reasoning as in the Bellman expectation equation where we calculated the value of state $s$ as an average of the values that can be claimed by taking all possible actions, now we simply replace the average with the max.

 $$v_*(s) = \max_a q_*(s,a)$$

 ![optimal-action-value-tree](images/optimal-action-value-tree.png#center)
 *Successor states that can be reached from state $s$ if the agent selects action $a$. $R_{t+1}=r$ we denote the instantaneous reward for each of the possibilities.*